2 + 1

 [1] 17

 This does not mean that the value(s) assigned to a particular variable cannot be changed.
-They can be changed easily by assigning the new value to the same name.
+They can be changed easily by assigning a new value to the name.

 <- "man" c